moloxiao/shanblog/content/posts/2025-06-05-what-can-kids-do-in-the-future.md

 Whether it’s skilled **nursing**, **haircutting**, or technical work like **electricians**, **plumbers**, or **mechanics** — I believe these roles will be valuable and in high demand.

 For ordinary people, combining professional skills with standardized SOPs is a powerful way to create value.
 And if you can add a touch of high-tech, you’ll be at the forefront of the wave.

+If you want experience new goal feature, visit : [Thought Manager](https://thought-manager.vercel.app).
 Good night.